freemocap/freemocap/README.md

 - [Python 3.9](https://www.python.org/downloads/release/python-390/)
 - [Git](https://www.atlassian.com/git/tutorials/install-git)
 - [Blender](https://www.blender.org/download/)
+- At least 2 simple webcameras (more cameras, better quality)
+- Each Camera must have a clean, unobstructed view of a Charuco board during initialization.

 ### Easy MacOSX Install Instructions
 1. Install the Homebrew Package manager (Skip this step if you already have it)